Qualitative Numeric Planning: Reductions and Complexity: Experiments

-Since the QNP features increments, the translator switches to the complete translation, but it notices that there are no increments for $n$ (the number of blocks above $x$), and thus the optimization for $n$ triggers.
-The translator runs in less than 0.01 seconds and generates a FOND problem $P$ with 74 atoms and 60 actions (69 atoms for encoding the counters and the stack, and 48 actions to manipulate the stack and move the top counter).
-FOND-SAT finds the solution shown in Figure~\ref{fig:on} in 5.14 seconds; it makes 8 calls to the SAT solver that require 0.49 seconds in total.
+Since $Q$ has no action to increment $n$, \qnptofond generates in less than 0.01 seconds a simplified FOND problem $P=T(Q)$ that has 47 atoms and 35 actions, 42 atoms for encoding the counters and the stack, and 27 actions that manipulate the stack and the top counter.
+FOND-SAT finds the solution shown in Figure~\ref{fig:on} in 2.55 seconds; it makes 9 calls to the SAT solver that require 0.31 seconds in total.
+The resulting controller also defines a memoryless policy.